Norbert Schuff, PhD

 • Masters of Science: University of Heidelberg, Germany - Physics and Astronomy

-• Doctor of Philosophy: University of Heidelberg, Germany - Physics
+• Doctor of Physics: University of Heidelberg, Germany - Physics

 • Postdoctoral Fellowship: University of California, San Francisco - Radiology

 Neuroimaging, MRI, statistical learning, information theory, cerebral blood flow, brain aging, Alzheimer's and Parkinson's disease.

 People in Profiles who have published with this person.